Aidurber/react-picky/README.md

 # Internals

-The component uses [React Tiny Virtual List](https://github.com/clauderic/react-tiny-virtual-list) for rendering out the items.
+The component uses [React Virtualized](https://github.com/bvaughn/react-virtualized) for rendering out the items.
 This is a for a performance gain.
 You can have 1,000,000 items in the dropdown with no performance drop!
 It's such a great little library.
 This is why we have a dropdown height.